slamice/wri/Other stories/Commuter.md

 Samir's body exhausted.
 Today and everyday he labored around the city disguised as a normal person within Midtown.
 He travelled hundreds of blocks for a reason; he was lucky enough to get work and knew it.
 His days were spent hidden behind salad bars breaking sweats through lunch rushes.
 Later, he panted over pants in a laundromat.
 Particularly hairy, every day the sweat clung to his back until dark and finally let go.
 One long wet pet.

-Everyday he rode the train but recognized no one.
+Everyday he rode but recognized no one.
 And no one recognized him back.

 The conductor coughed in, and Samir assumed he was bored because he pronounced the train stops delicately with a joking coo.
 Every station name and _next stops_ were getting a few chucklettes from passengers.
 "Nereid Avenue" was announced next with a quiet whine.